santb08/Chip8JS/README.md

   Z | X | C | V

 I just wanted to learn how do emulators work, and try to get more familiar to low level.
 Reading, I got that Chip8 was the "Easiest one" to program.
-Many tutorials/Guides/DOCS was about C/C++, and even Java.
-It's still in dev, but it's been what a funny challenge.
+Many tutorials/Guides/DOCS was about C/C++, But it's been what a funny challenge.